-Adobong atay or Chicken Liver Adobo is a variant of the Filipino classic adobo which involves simmering in a sweet, sour and salty savoury sauce made with vinegar, soy sauce, oyster sauce and peppercorns.
+Adobong atay or Chicken Liver Adobo is a popular chicken liver recipe and variant of the Filipino classic adobo which involves simmering in a sweet, sour and salty savoury sauce made with vinegar, soy sauce, oyster sauce and peppercorns.
 Seared chicken liver pieces greatly compliments the tanginess of the sauce with little hints of heat from the peppercorns.

 ADOBONG ATAY NG MANOK (CHICKEN LIVER ADOBO)

 I know a lot of people do not like chicken liver or “atay”.
 Little did they know that they are missing out on a lot of great dishes involving chicken liver.
 With just the right size, right dish and right compliments, chicken liver can also bring out the best on a wide range of dishes.
 And this one of the popular Pinoy chicken liver recipes.